Automation: Is it the end of our jobs?

-Smart Automation is transforming the way we interact with our information systems by eliminating repetitive tasks and increasing the proportion of structured Data inside the organizations.
+Smart Automation is transforming the way we interact with our information systems by eliminating repetitive tasks and increasing the proportion of structured data within organizations.

-Today, only few organizations are equipped with several and complementary automation platforms.
-The technology penetration in mid-sized companies still low, and the maturity and depth of Smart automation roadmaps, with OCR and NLP, are rarely used.
+Today, only few organizations are equipped with several complementary automation platforms.
+Within mid-sized companies, the technology penetration is still low, and the maturity and the depth of Smart Automation roadmaps – with OCR and NLP – are barely used.

-Such a delay seems unlikely.
-The classical reluctance to invest in technology doesn’t explain it all : is there also a discomfort linked to social concerns about automation ?
-More clearly, would automation be a lever to destroy our jobs?
+It is hard to understand why there is such a delay.
+The common reluctance to invest into technology doesn’t explain it all.
+Is there also some kind of discomfort linked to social concerns?
+More clearly, could automation ever be used as a lever to destroy our jobs?

-This is a recurring idea with each technological or industrial upheaval.
-From the beginning of steam engines to the digital tsunami that we have been experiencing for over a decade.
-At each stage, there is doubt, fear and anxiety, and short-term impacts followed by wealth creation opening new perspectives.
-At the end, technology and innovation are nothing more than tools in our hands.
-It’s how we use them that makes the difference: a real tool for progress and growth or a simple and quick lever for financial optimization?
+From the invention of steam engines to the digital tsunami that we have been experiencing for over a decade, there is a recurring fact to each technological or industrial upheaval: At each stage, there is doubt, fear, anxiety and short-term impacts, followed by wealth creation opening new perspectives.
+At the end, technology and innovation are nothing more than tools in our own hands.
+It’s how we use them that makes the difference: a real instrument for progress and growth or a simple and quick lever to financial optimization?

-The is no doubt that Smart Automation is a differentiating factor for two reasons : it is a tough competitive lever, but above all, an unexpected growth lever.
-Think of everything we can achieve while keeping our spending under control.
-To be at 110% of our capacities while remaining at 100% of costs!
-This is feasible because the ROI of automation projects are globally amortized in less than a year.
-In other words, the implementation costs are repaid in a few months, with very low recurring costs compared to the other technologies.
+There is no doubt that Smart Automation is a differentiating factor for two reasons : it is a tough competitive lever, but also mostly an unexpected growth lever.
+Think of everything we could achieve while keeping our spending under control.
+We could be at 110% of our capacities while not exceeding 100% of the costs!
+This is achievable thanks to the ROI of automation projects being globally amortized within less than a year.
+In other words, implementation investments are refunded within a few months, with very low recurring costs compared to other technologies.

-Automation is also a key factor of well-being at work.
-Obviously, Millennials generation have a new relationship to work.
+Automation is also a key factor for comfort and well-being at work.
+Obviously, the Millennials generation has a new relationship to work.
 The aspects of pleasure and personal achievement are important.
-Automation plays a role by avoiding tireless tasks with low added value.
-Imagine robots on our machines, interacting with us constantly, detecting our actions in real-time, and offering help to go faster on our tasks (writing and personalization of emails, cross information extraction from applications, automatic data-entry of reports, etc.).
-The impact on our comfort and our productivity would be significant!
+Automation helps avoid exhausting tasks with low added value.
+Imagine robots on our machines, interacting with us constantly, detecting our actions in real-time, and helping us complete our tasks faster (writing and personalizing emails, extracting cross information from applications, automatically entering reports data, etc.).
+The impact on our comfort and productivity would be significant!

 I do not doubt that companies and social partners are mature and pragmatic.
-They just need clarity in the objectives and foresight in the method.
-An automation roadmap can only succeed if it is accompanied by transparent communication, proactive change management policy, and ambitious and audacious training plans.
+They just need clarity in their objectives and foresight in their method.
+An automation roadmap can only succeed with transparent communication, proactive change management policy, ambitious and audacious training plans.

-From an ecological point of view, automation is a tool that simplifies information systems.
-Thereby reducing the complexity of hosting infrastructures and their associated carbon footprint.
-Combining this with smart rationalization and urbanization approach, it is possible to optimize digital infrastructures, by customizing modular architectures, able to manage automatically their own scalability.
-These are all promising factors regarding the inevitable ecological transition that is looming.
+From an ecological point of view now: Automation is a tool that simplifies information systems, and thereby reduces the complexity of hosting infrastructures with their associated carbon footprint.
+By combining this with a smart rationalization and urbanization approach, it is possible to optimize digital infrastructures and customize modular architectures, able to automatically manage their own scalability.
+These are promising factors for reaching the inevitable ecological transition.

 We should trust each other!
-Let’s use this technological innovation to go further and faster in our transformation, and consider it as valuable asset that can help to cross the deep awaiting crisis.
-Humanity has always transformed these critical moments into foundations of progress and prosperity.
+Let’s use technological innovation to accomplish transformation further and faster.
+And let’s consider it a valuable asset for crossing the deep awaiting crisis.
+Humanity has always been able to transform such critical moments into foundations for progress and prosperity.